MediaComem/comem-webdev/subjects/angular/README.md

 }
 ```

-Enclosing a component's property name in double curly braces in the template is called **interpolation**:
+Enclosing a component's property name in double curly braces in the template is called **interpolation**.
+This is already done in the `AppComponent`'s template in `src/app/app.component.html`:

 ```html
 <h1>